montana-knight/single-cell-analysis/README.md

-# single-cell-analysis
+## Single Cell Analysis package for lab
+\n
-Single cell analysis with functions and plots for the lab
+Single cell analysis with functions and plots for the lab.
+Some relevant datasets to help with annotation and plotting.